 - Cell Disk is a sterile, simpler design that fits into a standard 50 mL conical vial

-- Streamlines biopsy analysis by eliminating unnecessary bulky processing systems
+- This device streamlines biopsy analysis by eliminating unnecessary bulky processing systems.

 - Cell Disk allows for added sample planes to section through

-- The technology is inexpensive and eliminates large capital equipment investment
+- The technology is inexpensive and eliminates large capital equipment investments

 - Collection of fine needle aspirate biopsies for histological and cytological analysis

 - Concentration of cells in suspension taken from pap-smear fluid, urine, spinal fluid, thoracic fluid, bone marrow specimen, etc.

 - Effective means of sample collection and transport from external sources

 - The prototype has been tested on surgical pathology specimens in Wake Forest School of Medicine’s Cytopathology laboratory

 - Preliminary data show improved overall sample collection when compared to standard practice FNA processes